DragonsLord/TypeUtilities/README.md

 ### Pick

-Omit Attribute is similar to Map but also requires to explicitly specify all members that should be included
+Pick Attribute is similar to Map but also requires to explicitly specify all members that should be included

 ```csharp
 using TypeUtilities;